samuelkarabetian/shaderpy/README.md

 # Shaderpy

-A small shader package for Pyglet.
+A small shader library for Pyglet.

 ## Documentation